TritonDataCenter/node-smartdc/README.md

   Your matching SSH *private* key must be beside the ".pub" public key file in your "~/.ssh" dir.

-  If the CloudAPI service your client is connecting to is using a self-signed SSL certificate, you may need to set `SDC_TESTING=1` in your client environent.
+  If your client is connecting to a CloudAPI service that is using a self-signed SSL certificate, you may need to set `SDC_TESTING=1` in your client environent.

 ## Authenticating as account user